graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 A `parallel_for` is great when operations really are independent.
 However, sometimes we need to do some computation on the input data that produces an aggregated result that depends on all the input data.
 If the computation can be broken down into pieces we can still parallelise this operation, which is a *reduction*.

-Here's a simple example: if I need to sum up 10 numbers I can do it like this
+Here's a simple example: if one needs to sum up 10 numbers one can do it like this

 ```
 (((((((((1+2)+3)+4)+5)+6)+7)+8)+9)+10)
 ```

 which is sequential.
-But I could also do it like this:
+But one could also do it like this:

 ```
 ((1+2) + (3+4)) + ((5+6) + ((7+8) + (9+10)))